tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/force-close-handles.md

 | NFS | ![No](./media/no-icon.png) |

 ## Request
-The `Force Close Handles` request may be constructed as follows.
-HTTPS is recommended.
+You can construct the `Force Close Handles` request as follows.
+We recommend HTTPS.

 |Method|Request URI|HTTP version|
 |------------|-----------------|------------------|